Graduate Assistantship Program

 Required Application Materials & Financial Aid Info

-Please compete and submit the following by the deadline date.
+Please complete and submit the following by the deadline date.
 Students seeking graduate assistantship should complete the following items:

 - You must complete the Free Application for Federal Student Aid (FAFSA)

 - You must complete the MTSU Graduate Assistantship Application

 Please be sure to include a current telephone number and your preferred email address on this form.

 - You must submit all materials required for your graduate program application by the deadline.